 - Campaign A is said to have had a great influence on Opportunity X, pushing it over the line.
-You may want to give 50% influence to Campaign A. Campaign A’s revenue share is £5,000.
+You want to credit 50% influence to Campaign A. Campaign A’s revenue share is £5,000.

-With Customizable Campaign Influence, you can define the weightings for the first-touch campaign, last-touch, or stick to an even distribution model (where all campaigns have equal % Influence, and therefore Revenue Share).
+With Customizable Campaign Influence, you can define the weightings for the first-touch campaign, last-touch, or stick to an even distribution model (where all campaigns have equal % influence, and therefore revenue share).

 How Salesforce Crunches the Numbers

-- First-touch: Salesforce looks at Campaign Member created date to decide which campaign was a contact’s first-touch with your brand.
+- First-touch: Salesforce looks at the Campaign Member created date to decide which campaign was a contact’s first-touch with your brand.

-- Last-touch: Salesforce looks at Campaign Member last modified date to decide which campaign was a contact’s final marketing touch before closing.
+- Last-touch: Salesforce looks at the Campaign Member last modified date to decide which campaign was a contact’s final marketing touch before closing.
 This is because the campaign member status would have changed most recently on this campaign member record.

 Moving on to the high-level picture.
-In the Salesforce dashboard below, we can see three pie charts that…
+In the Salesforce dashboard below, we can see three pie charts.

 Let’s start with ‘Even Touch’ on the right.
-This pie shows that 810k was the ‘Sum of Revenue Share’, which could be rephrased as the total amount of marketing influenced revenue (in Salesforce Opportunities).
+This pie shows that 810k was the ‘Sum of Revenue Share’, which could be rephrased as the total amount of marketing-influenced revenue (in Salesforce Opportunities).

 We can build on this in order to explain ‘Last Touch’.
 The largest slice is the bright blue, for the ‘2017 Fall Event’.
 We can say that this campaign made the largest contribution at the negotiation stage, right before winning the opportunity, because this is the last campaign to touch prospects before the opportunity/ies were marked closed won.